 - Safe and Drug-Free Schools

 Establish business and community partnerships with local area businesses and ask for donations.
 You should draft a formal letter about who you are, what school you are with, what PBIS is, and why you need the donations.
+Some schools create a donor wall or donor walk that allows businesses and individuals to place their company logo or business name on a wall-of-fame-style display.

 Student and Parent Involvement